dell/csm-docs/content/docs/concepts/resiliency/_index.md

 ## Limitations and Exclusions

 This file contains information on Limitations and Exclusions that users should be aware of.
-Additionally, there are driver specific limitations and exclusions that may be called out in the [Deploying CSM for Resiliency](../deployment/helm/modules/installation/resiliency/) page.
+Additionally, there are driver specific limitations and exclusions that may be called out in the [Deploying Container Storage Module for Resiliency](../deployment/helm/modules/installation/resiliency/) page.

 ### Supported and Tested Operating Modes